 What you do for us:

-Matinee work calls: Tuesdays and Wednesdays throughout the season-Apprentices working in teams of two will be performing or working backstage at most matinees.
-Most often, each team is in one show, works house during one show, understudies one show and sits out one show.
+Matinee work calls: Tuesdays and Wednesdays throughout the season-Apprentices working in teams of two will be performing or working front-of-house jobs at most matinees.
 House duties include seating students, pre-show house management, cleaning, and concessions during intermission.
 Post-show clean up and maintenance as well as running light board and some backstage management.
 Tuesday and Wednesday days are the daytime hours you should always have available during the season, but daytime hours are not limited to those days only.
 Most scheduling is done on a month-by-month basis.

 General work calls: Scheduled thru out the season- cleaning, moving sets and costumes, cleaning, sorting, polishing, cleaning, paperwork, cleaning, organizing, assisting Costumer at costume parades, volunteering in the house for shows, cleaning after shows, show strikes and various marketing, club and education mailings through out the year.
 Cleaning.